Growing Blueberries in your backyard is an elementary task for all home gardeners.

 You can buy the plant in the early summer to watch its first half growing behaviour; so that; you are well prepared to advance your experience in the following year; if you are a first timer.

-1. Wash and clean every portion of the plant; including the container and soil; to remove dead leaves and unwanted pests; before you move it into your garden
+1. Wash and clean every portion of the plant to remove dead leaves and unwanted pests; before you move it into your garden (picture 2).

 2. Tie the plant loosely to some stakes; to provide support.
 Do not remove the pot.